 Tracy has written a book: Making Wire and Bead Jewelry and a couple DVDs for Interweave: Kitchen Table Metalsmithing: Make Metal Jewelry with Heavy-gauge Wire and Kitchen Table Metalsmithing: Make Metal Jewelry with Tubing

-Over the past 19 years Beverly has become an expert at a variety of beading techniques which she quickly translated into her own design sensibility.
-She has been teaching and sharing her bead knowledge for over 16 years.
-She teaches her original designs at bead retreats and classes throughout the South.
+Over the past 22 years Beverly has become an expert at a variety of beading techniques which she quickly translated into her own design sensibility.
+She has been teaching and sharing her bead knowledge for over 18 years.
+This Beverly's 11th year of teaching with the Bead Cruise.
+Over the years she taught her original designs at bead retreats and classes throughout the South.
+For 5 years she was facilitator of the New Orleans Bead Bead Society.
 Her work has also been published in national bead magazines and books.
 You can find more of her designs and patterns in her etsy shop and her website www.noeasybeads.com.

 Heather Powers has been organizing the Bead Cruise for over 10 years!
 She is the busy beadmaker and jewelry designer behind Humblebeads.
 Creating and selling for over 20 years, Heather also teaches across the country and hosts retreats.
 She sells her beads around the world and at Bead & Button and BeadFest.
 Heather is the author of Jewelry Designers from Nature.
 Her next book, Beautiful Elements will be out in December and her 3rd book Beadmaking Lab will be out in June 2016.
 You can also find Heather's Color Canvas column in each issue of Step by Step Wire Jewelry.
 See more of Heather's work at www.humblebeads.com.